 Glad of These Times was Helen Dunmore’s first poetry book after Out of the Blue: Poems 1975-2001, her comprehensive selection drawing on seven previous collections.
 It brings together poems of great lyricism, feeling and artistry.
-It has since been followed by The Malarkey (2012).
+It has since been followed by The Malarkey (2012) and by her tenth and final collection, Inside the Wave.

 ‘Dunmore is a particularly lucid writer, and not simply because her poems are so often filled with the play of light.
 Her language is bare and clean; her forms balladic and unobtrusive… Dunmore seeks to draw attention, not to her mastery of craft, but to her subject and the intricate, original, patterns of her thought…These poems are light-boned, but strong: elegant, complex, fully-turned unions of image, thought and sound.
 In these times, we should be glad of this voice’ – Kate Clanchy, Guardian.